vigetlabs/microcosm/docs/testing/overview.md

 Let's cover a couple of tools that we'll use throughout the guides.

 **These are not mandatory**.
 Examples should be easily translatable to your existing testing setup.
-However we've found these to be easy to work with and put them forth as recommendations.
+However we've found these tools to be easy to work with and put them forth as recommendations.

 ### Jest